ncagle/DNS-over-HTTPS/JSON.md

 This page is for brainstorming and gather ideas and suggestions on how to improve curl when used to send and receive JSON formatted data.

+These are **ideas** and **a proposal**.
+We can still improve, discard, replace and add to them.

 ## `--json -|<data>|@filename`

     curl --json [whatever] http://example.com

 A shortcut.
-Equals doing `-d [whatever] -H "Accept: application/json"`.
+Equals doing `-d [whatever] -H "Content-Type: application/json"`.
 This also supports `-` to read JSON from stdin and `@filename` to read it from a given file.
 Does not check/verify that the data is actually conforming JSON.

 ## `--jp [part]`

 ('jp' as short for "JSON part")

-Build a JSON request body, and use the request header `Accept: application/json`.
+Build a JSON request body, and use the request header `Content-Type: application/json`.

 Multiple `--jp` options can be provided on the same command line to add